 \textbf{Q2}: \emph{Is the feature necessary for the task or do you think it is a spurious correlation?} Participants were able to identify several surprising spurious correlations (e.g., \myquote{This feature looks like a hair detector, should not be used for Seat Belts.}- P12, \myquote{Seems like the model can do well only when the photos of Water Jugs are taken either professionally or on a clean background.}- P17).
 Similarly, they could identify when the failure modes were related to necessary but not sufficient features (e.g., \myquote{The model is focusing on the face of the dog.
 We might also need to make the model look at the legs, hair length, hair color, etc.}- P7).

-\textbf{Q3}: \emph{What action items would you take for mitigating the errors for this class?} In overall, participants reported that the identified failure explanations gave them ideas about how to continue with mitigating the errors, given sufficient time and resources.
-Data Collection was the most popular action item (Figure~\ref{fig:action_items}) either for mitigating lack of data diversity or addressing statistical biases (e.g. \myquote{I would check if most Tiger Cats in the training data have green background and if so, add more diverse photos.}- P5).
+\textbf{Q3}: \emph{What action items would you take for mitigating the errors for this class?} Overall, participants reported that the identified failure explanations gave them ideas about how to continue with mitigating the errors, given sufficient time and resources.
+Data collection was the most popular action item (Figure~\ref{fig:action_items}) either for mitigating lack of data diversity or addressing statistical biases (e.g. \myquote{I would check if most Tiger Cats in the training data have green background and if so, add more diverse photos.}- P5).
 Changes in model architecture were most often related to increasing the capacity of the model (e.g., \myquote{The model is using the same features for detecting zebra patterns and spatulas, perhaps it's best to use more than one feature for this.}- P5).
-Label correction was suggested when participants thought that the model's prediction was not completely wrong or when certain true positive examples in the training data were confusing (e.g. \myquote{Some hooks are not really hooks.}- P12).

-\textbf{User satisfaction scores}: The study ended with a survey of six agreement statements, which the participants completed not in the presence of the interviewer (results in Figure~\ref{fig:agreement_scores}).
-We observe overall enthusiasm about the usefulness of the workflow and its ability to surface important failures (e.g. \myquote{The approach can help make DNNs much more explainable, making such analysis mandatory before deploying a solution.
-Perhaps, a step further could be to take a similar test with humans to ensure the model has learned explainable features, before we ship the model.}- P7).
+\textbf{User satisfaction scores}: The study ended with a survey on whether participants agreed with six statements, completed in private (Figure~\ref{fig:agreement_scores}).
+We observe overall enthusiasm about the usefulness of the workflow and its ability to surface important failures (e.g. \myquote{The approach can help make DNNs more explainable, making such analysis mandatory before deploying a solution.
+A step further could be to take a similar test with humans to ensure the model has learned explainable features, before we ship the model.}- P7).